|AT A GLANCE||PRICING||HEADLINE|

 Out of the various models, there are six core mattresses that we’re going to discuss first.
 The only ways they differ is in firmness and support.
 Moonlight and Sunset are both at the soft end of the spectrum, Dusk and Midnight land at a medium, and Twilight and Dawn are rated firm.
 With each firmness level, you can choose whether or not you want more or less support.

 You’re probably wondering, what about the other three mattresses?
 These models are Nightfall, Dual Balanced, and Dual Extra, and they were made with special objectives in mind.
-The Nightfall mattress has a 12” construction with 8” coils and thicker foam and is made especially with individuals over 250 lb in mind.
-It’s thicker and more supportive than any of the other beds they offer.
+The Nightfall mattress contains special XL wrapped coils and higher-density foams for individuals over 250 lb.
 The Dual Balanced and Dual Extra are both split mattresses with a soft side and a firm side, but one has more support than the other.

 Helix actually offers even more options on top of all those models; you can get their mattresses in a Standard or Luxe version.
 In this comparison, we’re just focusing on the Standard Helix mattresses, but you can read up on the Luxe models in our Helix Luxe review.